SEND - Local Offer

 - We hold termly coffee mornings with the SENCo, which all parents who have children identified as having SEN will be invited to attend.

 - We have regular ‘Look Arounds’, where all parents are invited to come in with their children and see the work that they have been doing in class.

-- During our parents' evenings, meetings will take place with the SENCo and class teacher where possible.
+- During our Parents' Consultations, meetings will take place with the SENCo and class teacher where possible.

 How do you involve children with SEN in their own education?

 We consider it imperative that pupils with SEN are involved in their education.
 We seek to always encourage pupils with SEN to take ownership of their own learning, reflect on the progress they have made, and identify their next steps.
 We are a Rights Respecting school where we celebrate and value each child being able to express their views on all aspects of school life.
 This is usually carried out through regular circle time opportunities and also through the School Council which has an open forum for any issues or viewpoints to be raised.